 The idea goes back to Adam Smith and the wealth of nations: if everybody focuses on the work they do best, everyone is better off.
 If you enjoy an activity and do it efficiently, you will have a natural advantage in that area.
 These activities are where is where you will add value beyond what other people can do.

-You must also focus on business design since you are the entrepreneur and the business leader.
+You must also focus on business design since you are the MSP owner and the business leader.

 The combination of business design, essential delegation and decision-making, and the activities you enjoy doing and do well are your maximum leverage activities.